 A Schatzki's ring is usually treated with a procedure called esophageal dilation.
 Dilation can open up narrow areas of the esophagus.

-Before the procedure, you will get medicines through a needle in your vein (I.V.) in your arm or hand.
+Before the procedure, you will get medicines through a vein (intravenous, I.V.).
 These medicines reduce pain and will make you feel relaxed and drowsy.
-Your throat will also be numbed.
-You may not remember much about the treatment.
+You will also get medicine sprayed on the back of your throat to numb it.
+You may not remember much about the procedure.

-The doctor will guide a balloon or a plastic tool for widening (dilator) down your throat and into your esophagus.
-The dilator is used to widen any narrow area.
+The doctor will guide a balloon or a plastic tool (dilator) down your throat and into your esophagus.
+Then the dilator is expanded, like a balloon filling with air.
+It widens any narrow parts of your esophagus.

-Ask your doctor when you can drive again.
-Your doctor will tell you when you can go back to your usual diet and activities.
-Do not drink alcohol for 12 to 24 hours after the test.
+Your doctor will tell you when you can go back to your usual diet and activities and what to avoid.

 You may still need to treat some symptoms of GERD.
 Your doctor may give you information about that.